 Once you’ve closed on your mortgage, you'll receive monthly billing statements in the mail.
 You can use the statement voucher to mail in your payment.
 Alternatively, you may be able to arrange for your mortgage payment to be automatically withdrawn from your bank account.

-Once your mortgage is approved, you'll receive a payment book in the mail.
-You can use those tickets to mail a payment in every month.
-Alternatively, you can arrange for your mortgage payment to be automatically withdrawn from your checking account.
-Contact your lender or fill out the automatic withdrawal slip in the payment book to get this started.
-With automatic payments, you may be able to choose the date on which your payment will be paid so it fits into your budget.
-You can also rest assured that your mortgage payment will never be late since you don't have to remember to mail it in or worry that the payment will be delayed, putting you at risk of owing late fees or damaging your credit.
+Contact your lender or visit your lender’s website to learn how to get this started.
+With automatic payments, you may be able to choose the monthly date on which your payments will be paid so you can better plan your budget.
+You can also rest assured that your mortgage payment will never be late since you don't have to remember to mail it in or worry that the payment will be delayed, putting you at risk of owing late fees or damaging your credit.*